smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 Documentation comment
 =====================

-:token:`Documentation comments <smithy:documentation_comment>` are a
+:token:`Documentation comments <smithy:DocumentationComment>` are a
-special kind of :token:`smithy:comment` that provide :ref:`documentation <documentation-trait>` for shapes.
+special kind of :token:`smithy:Comment` that provide :ref:`documentation <documentation-trait>` for shapes.
 A documentation comment is formed when three forward slashes (``"///"``) appear as the first non-whitespace characters on a line.